Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Related Work

 \textbf{Learning from AI Feedback.} While RLHF has shown promising results, the collection of human preferences remains a significant cost for aligning language models.
 Prior work has demonstrated that LMs are capable of providing feedback \cite{kadavath2022language, zheng2023judging, dubois2023alpacafarm} that can be used to improve their own capabilities \cite{madaan2023self, akyurek2023rl4f}. \cite{bai2022constitutional} introduced the Reinforcement Learning from AI Feedback (RLAIF) framework, which replaces the human feedback step of RLHF with an automatic AI feedback generation procedure.
 Our work compares human feedback with AI feedback in both rankings and ratings settings.

-\textbf{Feedback Data Collection.} While RLHF and RLAIF have proven to be highly effective methods for aligning LLMs, additional challenges remain, including the optimization of feedback collection and reward modeling \cite{casper2023rlhfchallenges}.
-Previous works have utilized both human and AI feedback in both ratings \cite{lightman2023let, lee2023aligning} and rankings \cite{stiennon2020learning, ouyang2022training, touvron2023llama, dubois2023alpacafarm} settings on machine-written responses \cite{bai2022training} and human-written responses \cite{SHP}.
+\textbf{Feedback Data Collection.} Previous works have utilized both human and AI feedback in both ratings \cite{lightman2023let, lee2023aligning} and rankings \cite{stiennon2020learning, ouyang2022training, touvron2023llama, dubois2023alpacafarm} settings on machine-written responses \cite{bai2022training} and human-written responses \cite{SHP}.
 However, there has not been work that systematically compares the effects of collecting ratings versus rankings feedback.
-While prior works have investigated the use of rich forms of feedback such as fine-grained feedback \cite{wu2023fine} and system-level natural language feedback \cite{yuan2023systemlevel}, the focus of our work is solely on ratings and rankings feedback.